· Lincoln J Bicalho · Development · 20 min read

 _logger.LogError(ex, "Error getting authentication state");

-return new AuthenticationState(new ClaimsPrincipal(new ClaimsIdentity()));
+new ClaimsPrincipal(new ClaimsIdentity()));

 }